silphimon/webpage/content/publication/JRSSA/index.md

 # Summary.
 An optional shortened abstract.
 # summary:

-tags:
+tags: []

-# - Source Themes
+# Display this page in the Featured widget?
 featured: true

 # links: